Title IV-E Prevention and Family Services and Programs

 Application Procedure

 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
-The Department of Health and Human Services (HHS) adopted the Office of Management and Budget (OMB) Guidance in 2 CFR part 200, and has codified the text, with HHS-specific amendments in 45 CFR Part 75.
-ACF recipients must follow the requirements in 45 CFR Part 75.
-Applications are made in the form of a five-year plan incorporated into the title IV-E plan, prepared in the format provided by the ACF Children's Bureau (CB).
+Applications are made in the form of a five-year plan incorporated into the Title IV-E plan, prepared in the format provided by the ACF Children's Bureau (CB).
 Title IV-E plans and amendments are submitted to the ACF Regional Office Child Welfare Program Manager for approval.
-See ACF Program Instruction ACYF-CB-PI-18-09 and ACYF-CB-PI-18-10, both dated November 30, 2018 for additional information.
+See ACF Program Instruction ACYF-CB-PI-19-06 for more information.

 Award Procedure

-Funding is awarded in accordance with approved quarterly estimates and claims submitted on a federal financial report (Form CB-496) from each grantee agency.
+Funding is awarded in accordance with approved quarterly estimates and claims submitted on a federal financial report (Form CB-496) from each recipient agency.
+Post award, the Division of Payment Management will establish an account from which a recipient may draw down award funds.

 Deadlines